NCAR/fire-indices/README.md

 Like ERC, there are options for the fuel model inputs.
 It is closely related to ERC in many ways.

+##SFDI
+SFDI is the Severe Fire Danger Index.
+It is the product of ERC and BI, which is then normalized and sorted into 5 classes: low (0-60), moderate (60-80), high (80-90), very high (90-97), and severe (97-100).
+The paper which developed SFDI can be found [here](https://doi.org/10.3390/fire2030047).

 ## SUPPORT
 This repository is supported by NSF Growing Convergence Project 2019762.